markhogue/AeroSampleR/README.md

 [![Build
 Status](https://travis-ci.org/markhogue/AeroSampleR.svg?branch=master)](https://travis-ci.org/markhogue/AeroSampleR)

-The AeroSampleR package provides aerosol .
+AeroSampleR is an R package to help estimate the fraction of aerosol particles that make their way through an air sampling system.

 ## Installation